Skip to main content

 At the center of this conversation is the hormone insulin.
 Its primary role is to manage glucose, ushering it from your bloodstream into your cells for energy.
 When this system works efficiently, your metabolic health is stable.
 Through consistent exposure to certain foods, however, your cells can become less responsive to insulin’s signal.

 This state, known as insulin resistance, is a critical juncture.
 Your body, in an attempt to compensate, produces even more insulin, creating a cascade of effects that reverberates throughout your endocrine system.
 This elevated insulin level directly influences other hormonal players and cardiovascular markers.
-It can alter how your body manages fats, leading to changes in cholesterol and triglycerides, and can impact regulation.
+It can alter how your body manages fats, leading to changes in cholesterol and triglycerides, and can impact blood pressure regulation.

 Lifestyle interventions provide the foundational inputs that directly instruct your body’s metabolic and hormonal machinery.